RobertKleinkauf/antarna/README.md

 ### VERSION HISTORY (before checking)
+ - v118:
+  - Complete Error Handling via the Variables.error.
+If there is an error, the program will not do the exit(1), but report to that variable.
+The user has to check manually.
+In command line mode, this is done automatically.
+ - v117:
+  - Error handling is moved into the check() function of Variables class.
+Variables.error can be used as checker.
+ - v116:
+  - adding the AntHill class.
+A Variables object is instanciated by the call of that class
+ - v115:
+  - adding the Variables class
  - v114:
   - additionally adding HotKnots and IPKnot into structure predictors such that the calculations can be done with them too
  - v113: